 Flies have been a menace to mankind since biblical times.
-The importance of fly control is paramount, if not for health reasons, then for financial ones.
-Fly Control Auckland 0800 199 399
+Fly control importance is a necessity.
+If not for health reasons, then for financial ones.

-Poultry losses run into the millions of dollars annually and cattle weight has been known to drop 10-15% due to the ever-pesky fly.
+Poultry losses run into the millions of dollars annually.
+As well as cattle weight has been known to drop 10 to 15 percent due to the ever pesky fly.

 Flies easily collect and transport diseases, since they live and breed in disgusting environments.
-The hair on the flies body collect the bacteria and organisms, This process can cause millions of microorganisms to be quickly transferred from the fly to the exposed objects.
-Flies also have disgusting eating habits and happily vomit on their food to liquefy it, making it easier for them to digest.
+The hair on the flies body collect the bacteria and organisms, This process can cause millions of microorganisms to be quickly transferred.
+Generally from the fly to the exposed objects.
+Flies also have disgusting eating habits and happily vomit on their food to liquefy it.
+Making it easier for them to digest.

 Every year, newer, stronger chemical pesticides are developed to help control the fly population.
 The primary reason for new insecticides each year is “resistance” to the products on the market.
 Resistance is the ability of an insect population to withstand exposure to insecticides.
 This is acquired by breeding from insects that have survived previous exposures to a pesticide that did not wipe out the whole population.
 The surviving insect breed and develop a resistant strain that survives insecticide treatment.